helmerzNL/HA-Configuration/Packages/notification/README.md

 **Example**
 I've had, again, included an example [here](/Packages/notification/iphone_service_example.yaml) that shows an example of a service that you could use in your automation.

-## Integrate iOS Alarm with Home Assistant
-Would it be nice if you could just configure the alarm on your iPhone and when it is time to go to bed, that time automatically syncs to your HA instance.
-And then in the morning, when your iPhone alarm goes off, your Sonos speaker starts playing music and your Philips HUE lights slowly turns on (and/or any other device you want to activate when you wake up).

-On the official [HA Community forum](https://community.home-assistant.io/t/sync-next-ios16-alarm-clock-in-ha-with-shortcuts-and-companion-app/494726/62) I've found a way (with the help of some Apple Shortcuts) to achieve this.

-The configuration consists of two Shortcuts :

-- [Configure HA Alarm](https://www.icloud.com/shortcuts/ee37cd7e90904b38a467a723279665a9) - Configures the Boolean in HA when 'Sleep mode' is turned on.
-- [Turn HA Alarm Off](https://www.icloud.com/shortcuts/ca72d93ecfc7405cab005059c6f0c97c) - Turns Off the Sonos/HUE when you turn off the iOS Alarm (when it sounds)

-And a few automations and helpers, which you can find [here](/Packages/house/rooms/bedroom)

-Please make sure you edit the Shortcuts to fit your needs:
-- entity_id -> use your own input_boolean here, in the shortcut above it is set to input_datetime.ios_alarm (and in my scripts I use input_boolean.wekker_iphone)
-- Label -> Edit the label where the Shortcut is looking for, in my example I use *Wekker*

 ## Sonos Notification
 I’ve been using Sonos speakers in my house quiet some time, but with this Sonos Notification script I've made notifications a bit 'smarter'.
 To use all features, please make sure you have [ESPresense](https://espresense.com) configured/in use in your house, since the *person priority* part makes use of ESPresense.
 If you use another solution to track occupancy of a room, you probably have to make some adjustments to the script.